Suficio/mineflayer-pathfinder/Pathfinders/README.md

 Returns position vector, when path is finished, returns undefined.

-#### DLITEReturnState.path.replan( position) [Doesn't work yet]
+#### DLITEReturnState.path.replan()
 Recomputes the global state, returns promise which always evaluates to the same `DLITEReturnState`.
-Returned path will evaluate to a path from the provided position.

 ## JPS A* Pathfinding [Not implemented]